sage-code/maj/alphabet.md

 If you don't know, Luxembourg has became an independent town and state in 1867.

-## Maj phonetic

-You can learn how to read Maj by reading English words using Maj alphabet:

-* still     => MAJ:"stil"
-* cerebellum=> MAJ:"cerhbelim"
-* generator => MAJ:"jenereth"
-* pigeon    => MAJ:"pijhn"
-* giraffe   => MAJ:"jyraf"
-* fusion    => MAJ:"fujhn"
-* guitar    => MAJ:"gytar"
-* geese     => MAJ:"gys"
-* cheese    => MAJ:"qyz"
-* chocolate => MAJ:"qoklht"
-* peach     => MAJ:"pyq"
-* speech    => MAJ:"spyq"
-* accident  => MAJ:"akcidh"
-* initial   => MAJ:"inyxhl"
-* fashion   => MAJ:"faxhn"
-* vehicle   => MAJ:"veykil"

 ## Clusters

-A clusters represents a group of several letters.
-We can have 3 kind of clusters:
+A clusters represents a group of two consonants.

-* consonant cluster
-* vowels cluster
-* mixed cluster

-To describe the structure of a cluster we use following convention:

-V = Vowel, C = Constant

-Not all consonants are equal.
-Maj is dividing consonants in 5 categories:

-* plosive :  b, d, p, t, g, k
-* nasal   :  m, n
-* trilled :  r, j, v, z
-* labial  :  l, r
-* fricative: f, s, c, q, x

 **Rules:**

-* a single letter is never duplicated in Maj like "cc" or "tt";
-* combinations that can not be pronounced are not used in words;
+* same letter can not be used twice in a cluster;
+* some combinations can not be pronounced;

 **Examples**

-After a short analysis, these CC clusters are usable in words:
+After a short analysis, these clusters are usable:

 ```
 br bs bj